Our Board of Directors

 He has Master Gardener and Conservationist certifications from Iowa State University Extension and Outreach.

 Jim Richardson is a grain farmer from Webster City, Iowa and current Prairie Rivers of Iowa board treasurer after previously acting as president and secretary.
-He also serves as a member of the Iowa Agricultural Mitigation Inc. and Hamilton County Conservation boards.
+He also serves as a member of the Hamilton County Conservation Board.